Subbermine/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor

-This project is a rock paper scissors project in python
+This project is a rock paper scissors project in python.

+I made some changes.